MarcosLabra/randomNumberNPM/readme.md

 ### arguments

-when you run it can add a min and a max number with argv, if not it will give you a integer number within 0 and 1000
+when you run it can add a min(included) and a max(excluded) number with argv , if not it will give you a integer number within 0 and 1000

     node {yourFile.js}  {min} {max}